pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 ex.value: ???
 {% endhighlight %}

-The answer is...`ex.Inner` of course.
+The answer is `ex.Inner` of course.
 But what is `ex.Inner`?
-The answer to that is...we can't know.
+The answer to that is that we can't know.
 The original type defined in `MkEx` has been erased from compilation, never to be seen again.
 Now that's not to say that we have lost all information about it.
 We know that it *exists* (we have a reference to it via `ex.Inner`), hence why it is called "existential", but sadly that's pretty much all the information we know about it.

 This means that, in its current form, `Existential` and `MkEx` are useless.
-We can't pass `ex.value` anywhere expect where `ex.Inner` is required, but even `Inner` is pretty bare bones with no properties for us to use: so once we accept it in a function, what do we do with it?
-What can we do with it?
-Well nothing right now, but we could add *restrictions* to the type, which in terms would allows us to do something with it.
+We can't pass `ex.value` anywhere expect where `ex.Inner` is required, but even `ex.Inner` is pretty bare bones with no properties for us to use: so once we accept it in a function, what do we do with it?
+Well nothing right now, but we could add *restrictions* to the type, which in terms would allow us to do something with it without knowing *what* it is.

 And here is where Existential types shine: they have the interesting property of unifying different types into a single one with shared restrictions.
 These